shanepreater/gajumaru/README.md

 Welcome to the **Gajumaru** repository – your hub for onboarding and development help related to the Gaju project.

 ## 🚀 Getting Started
-## The Simple Option
+### The Simple Option - Debian based systems like Ubuntu, Kali, Mint etc
-1. run `wget https://raw.githubusercontent.com/shanepreater/gajumaru/refs/heads/main/quick-start.sh  && bash quick-start.sh`
+1. run `wget https://raw.githubusercontent.com/shanepreater/gajumaru/refs/heads/main/quick-start-deb.sh  && bash quick-start-deb.sh`

 That is all!
+### The Simple Option - RPM based systems like RHEL, Rocky, Fedora etc
+1. run `wget https://raw.githubusercontent.com/shanepreater/gajumaru/refs/heads/main/quick-start-rpm.sh  && bash quick-start-rpm.sh`

+That is all!

-## The More involved option
+### The More involved option
 In order to set everything up you will need to run the following scripts:
 1. `sudo ./setup-erlang.sh`
 2. `./setup-gaju.sh`
 3. *POST REBOOT* `./setup-scripts.sh`

-## Post install
-This will install and update the software for you to begin mining.

 ## 🖥️ Desktop Shortcuts